 By 1942, the plant was producing heavy artillery shells and ZiL automobiles.
 By 1944, however, ZiL moved production elsewhere.

 UAZ began producing the GAZ-AA, a GAZ-licensed version of the Ford Model AA truck in 1947.
 In 1948, UAZ built a prototype truck known as the UAZ-300.
 Weighing in 1.5 tonnes, it had a dismal fifty horsepower engine from the GAZ Podeba.
 Its styling was strikingly similar to that of the early Ford F100.
 This vehicle never went into production.

 By 1954, the UAZ plant began producing the GAZ-69, a light, Jeep-like military vehicle.
 That same year, the created their own design office, becoming more than just an assembler of other people's vehicles.

-In 1955, as per requested by the Red Army, UAZ designed a prototype for a cabover truck, based on the GAZ-69.
-This became the infamous UAZ 450 series, lovingly nicknamed the Buhanka, or ‘Bread Loaf’.
+In 1955, as per requested by the Russian Army, UAZ designed a prototype for a cabover truck, based on the GAZ-69.
+This became the infamous UAZ 450 series, lovingly nicknamed the Buhanka, or "Bread Loaf."